-When you use Smart Display ads, you sacrifice a lot of control to the Google AI.
-You must assume the Google AI is working in your best interests, and it knows better than you.
+When you use Smart Display ads, you sacrifice a lot of control to Google AI.
+You must assume that Google AI is working in your best interests and that it knows better than you.

 Google AI Conclusion

-Ultimately, Google’s want you to believe it’s on your side when it comes to Google Display Ads and Google AI.
+Ultimately, Google wants you to believe it’s on your side when it comes to Google Display Ads and Google AI.
 Google makes money when your ads are clicked on, and it has more information than anyone about your data.
 It’s beneficial to at least try Google’s smart ads to discover whether it gets desired results.

 For more on how Colling Media helps businesses grow with Google AdWords and Google AI, contact us today.